People Tracking Technologies of Tomorrow

 - Airports.
 Facial recognition has been already widely implemented by airports to enhance high-security checks and ensure automated aircraft boarding.
 Self-boarding turnstiles powered by facial recognition technology can help avoid bottlenecks at check-in areas, security points, and at boarding gates and accelerate overall boarding processes.
 In this way, by analyzing a passenger’s photo ID, the biometric scanning system can prevent multiple points of failure.

 - Warehouses.
-To ensure strict access to certain equipment or machinery, warehouse managers can deploy facial recognition access control enabling contactless automated face login.
+To ensure strict access to certain equipment or machinery, warehouse management system users can deploy facial recognition access control enabling contactless automated face login.
 If someone attempts to access without authorization, managers can view the history of the usage logs and detect intruders.

 3D stereo video analytics

 Including a high-resolution camera and a processor that can capture an object in three-dimensional stereo vision, 3D sensors are focused on tracking objects with high accuracy.
 With 3D architecture, video analytics are geared at analyzing moving objects in high traffic, during day and night time making the video more profound and data-driven.